pozefsky/CS-Grad-Tracking/README.md

 # CS-Grad-Tracking
-Code Closer project for UNC-CH grad department
+Code Closer project for UNC-CH computer science department

 This project is assigned as part of the Code Closer Work-Study program at The Univsersity of North Carolina at Chapel Hill.
 The clients of this project are all staff/administrators that work in Sitterson Hall as part of graduate program for computer science